Previous Page Next Page

 6633 Rio Grande State Center

-The Rio Grande State Center is unique in that half of it provides care to clients with mental health needs and the other half provides care to clients with intellectual disabilities or related conditions.
+The Rio Grande State Center is unique in that half of the facility provides care to clients with mental health needs (mental health component) and the other half provides care to individuals with intellectual disabilities or related conditions (ICF-IID component).
+Jurisdiction depends on which component the client resides in.
 The Rio Grande State Center is listed in IMPACT as two separate facilities, each with its own Resource ID:

-• Rio Grande State Center-Icf (Resource ID 40).
-This is the ICF/IID side of Rio Grande State Center, which serves clients with intellectual disabilities or related conditions.
-The El Paisano dorm and La Paloma dorm are in this facility.
+- Rio Grande State Center-Icf (Resource ID 40).
+This is the ICF-IID component of the Rio Grande State Center, which serves individuals with intellectual disabilities or related conditions.
+The El Paisano dorm and La Paloma dorm are in this component.
+Health and Human Services (HHS) has jurisdiction over this component.
+See 3172.1 Facilities and Services under the Jurisdiction of Health and Human Services (HHS).

-If the unit or dorm information is unknown, the intake specialist chooses the correct facility resource based on whether the client is receiving mental health services (Rio Grande State Center-Mh) or services for clients with intellectual disabilities (Rio Grande State Center-Icf).
+The intake specialist assesses jurisdiction based on which component the client resides in.
+If the unit or dorm is unknown, the intake specialist chooses the correct facility resource based on whether the client is receiving mental health services (Rio Grande State Center-Mh) or services for individuals with intellectual disabilities (Rio Grande State Center-Icf).
+If the unit or dorm and the type of services are both unknown, the intake specialist chooses Rio Grande State Center-Mh.

-6634 Intermediate Care Facilities for Individuals with an Intellectual Disability or Related Condition (ICF/IIDs) and Home and Community-based Services (HCS) Group Homes
+6634 Home and Community-based Services (HCS) Group Homes

-ICF/IIDs and HCS group homes usually have unofficial names, commonly named after the street on which the group home is located.
-These unofficial names are not listed in IMPACT.
-Therefore, the intake specialist asks for the name of the business (which could be an HCS business or community center) that owns the ICF/IID or HCS group home, not the name of the group home itself.
+HCS group homes are commonly referred to by the name of their street or location.
+IMPACT does not list these unofficial names.
+The intake specialist requests the name of the entity (which could be an HCS business or community center) that owns or operates the HCS group home, not the name of the group home itself.

 Searching for HCS Group Homes

-When the resource search returns results under the jurisdiction of “AFC” that match the name of the business or community center but not the address of the client, then the intake specialist does the following:
+When the resource search returns results under the jurisdiction of AFC that match the name of the business or community center but not the address of the client, the intake specialist does the following:

-• Manually enters the facility’s information into the Resource section if the report is an intake.
+- Manually enters the group home’s information into the Resource section if the report is an intake.

-If IMPACT requires that a facility type be chosen from the drop-down menu, the intake specialist chooses Other.
+- Chooses Other if IMPACT requires that a facility type be chosen from the drop-down menu.

 There is no external website to search for HCS group homes.